 - What resources do I need for my project?

 - How quickly does the final product need to be built?

 The answers to these questions will set the direction of your search and help you during initial consultations with potential vendors.
 So, don’t overlook this step and take some time to seriously evaluate the end goal of outsourcing.

 2. Do Your Research On Web Development Companies

 The second step to initiate the outsourcing of web development is finding the right company to fulfil your needs.
 You should do thorough research and talk to a couple of software providers before settling on one.

 Some good resources for a web development partner search are Clutch.co and Goodfirms.co.
-Both resources let you filter companies based on your needs, check out verified reviews, and get some insights on the services provided.
+Both resources let you filter IT outsourcing companies based on your needs, check out verified reviews, and get some insights on the services provided.

 Ideally, the shortlisted firms should have the majority of the below attributes:

 - Illustrate past projects in a transparent manner